perezite/Portfolio/README.md

 An Arkanoid inspired action game, made with the Unity 3D Engine.

 This was my biggest personal project in Unity 3D so far.
 Code and graphics were all created by myself.
 To create the graphics, I used the open source vector graphics software Inkscape.
-I really wanted to make a self-containted, complete game with production quality - which I think I have succeeded in.
+I really wanted to make a self-containted, complete game with production quality.
 I even took some time off from my regular job to learn Unity 3D and complete this project!
-Finally, I published the app to the Android app store.
+Finally, I published the app to the Android App Store.

-The original Android version (not available anymore) contained some commercially licensed external content.
+The Android version (not available anymore) contained some commercially licensed elements.
 To avoid copyright issues, I replaced these textures / music clips with placeholders in the downloadable Windows version above.
-This means, that some texture have - let's say varying quality (in other words: some things look really ugly, especially in the main menu...).
+This means, that some texture have - let's say, varying quality.
 Thank you for your understanding.

 ### My contribution to the project

 Pretty much everything was made by myself:
 💡 Create and code the game using **Unity 3D** and **C#**
 💡 Create most of the graphics assets using graphics software like **Inkscape** and **Gimp**
-💡 Remix free music and sound clips using the audio software **Audacity**
+💡 Edit free music and sound clips using the audio software **Audacity**

 ### Project details: